Telluride is considered one of Colorado’s best ski resorts and one of the best in the country—and for good reason.

 Lessons and Clinics

-Telluride offers a variety of types of ski and snowboard lessons, including private lessons, children’s classes, adult group classes, specialty camps and an adaptive program.
+Telluride offers a variety of types of ski and snowboard lessons, including private lessons, children’s classes, adult group classes, specialty camps, women's and adaptive programs.
 There’s a special first-time skiers guide, too.

 Within the category of adult group classes are a variety of styles of lessons.
 The Morning Max 4 is a morning class that starts at 9 a.m. for intermediate and advanced skiers and boarders.
 Per the name, these classes cap at four students so you get plenty of individual attention.

 For beginners, there's the Never Ever Beginner class, which runs every day.
-For advanced skiiers, there are the Mountain Adventure lessons.
+For advanced skiers, there are the Mountain Adventure lessons.

 Skiing and Snowboarding Alternatives